Luigi Ghirri's Photography in Bologna

 Ghirri photographed Morandi's house in Grizzana, on the Apennines, and his studio in Via Fondazza, now a museum.

 Ghirri shows Morandi's atelier in Via Fondazza as if the painter had just left the house.
-A warm light on dry leaves, jars, repainted objects, scotch tape, the chair he sat in.
+A warm light on dry leaves, jars, repainted objects, scotch tape, and the chair he sat in.

 The photos have small imperfections, such as a chair that pops out in a corner.
 They are deliberate choices, useful for making the shots more human.